 While some “lower- risk tolerant” consumers in the Raleigh market remain “on the fence” about home buying, or have paused entirely, others see how we are in a 7+ year low with interest rates, and they are rushing to find the property they’d like to “lock in” at these historic lows.
 I do believe we will see a bit of a pause in the economy, as if we were taking a deep breath, but that the market will barely skip a beat.
 The Raleigh, NC, and surrounding areas known as “RTP” are pharmaceutically and technologically industry driven, which is a big plus, because unlike other areas, this area doesn’t rely on tourism.

-If you are looking for more information, or a real estate market opinion on the Coronavirus and its effect on the housing market, please feel free to contact myself, the Broker-In-Charge/Owner of Team Anderson Realty, Erica Anderson at: 919-610-5126 or e-mail: Erica@TeamAndersonRealty.com.
+If you are looking for more information, or a real estate market opinion from a top Holly Springs Real Estate Agent on the Coronavirus and its effect on the housing market, please feel free to contact myself, the Broker-In-Charge/Owner of Team Anderson Realty, Erica Anderson at: 919-610-5126 or e-mail: Erica@TeamAndersonRealty.com.